Kahala Beach

 No analysis available

-I searched for card/fob access terms such as key card entry, fob access, card reader, and keycard security.
-The remarks mention a keyed lobby and security presence, but nothing explicitly indicates a card-based access system.
+I looked for card/fob access language such as keycard entry, fob access, or electronic doors.
+The remarks mention 24-hour security, security patrol, and a keyed lobby, but do not describe a card-based access system.

-Security guard service appears to be a true building-wide amenity.
-Multiple listings explicitly mention "24-hour security," "24-hour security guards," and "security patrol," showing consistent confirmation across different agents and listings rather than a one-off copy-paste note.
-The historical MLS record was also uniformly positive (20/20 with SECGUA), so confidence is very high.
+Security guard service appears to be a true building-wide amenity at Kahala Beach Apartments.
+Multiple current listings explicitly mention it, with several using the exact phrases "24-hour security," "24-hour security guards," and "security patrol," across different agents and unit types.
+This is consistent with the historical MLS data showing 20/20 listings had the SECGUA amenity checked.

 No analysis available